Opaax/EnguerranCobertPortfolio/README.md

 # Code Samples Repository

-Welcome to my **Code Samples Repository**!
+Welcome to my **Enguerran Cobert Portfolio Repository**!
 This repository contains selected code snippets and examples that I’ve worked on, extracted and modified to comply with confidentiality agreements and non-disclosure agreements (NDAs) related to private projects.

 ## Purpose
 The goal of this repository is to showcase my programming skills and techniques in a way that is both informative and respectful of the confidentiality obligations tied to my private work.
 The samples here: